 Academic departments interested in developing 2+2 or dual degree programs at the undergraduate level for international students from a partnering university, consult the following document:

-Please note: The President’s Office requires all international partnership agreements to be reviewed by OGE and originals kept on file in OGE for the purpose of mitigating liability risks to the University, adhering to the university’s strategy for international partnership development, and maintaining one central database for all institutional partnership agreements with international entities.
+The President’s Office requires all international partnership agreements to be reviewed by OGE before signatures can be obtained.
+Originals are kept on file in OGE.
+Departments and colleges are not authorized to sign and implement their own agreements.
+The reasons for this are for the University to be able to mitigate liability risks, adhere to the university’s strategy for international partnership development, maintain a central database for all institutional partnership agreements, and ensure the University does not enter into duplicate agreements with an institution abroad.